magento/merchdocs/src/sales-channels/amazon/amazon-pre-setup-tasks.md

 It is also important to ensure that you have configured the following in your Amazon Seller Central account:

 - Ensure your return policy is as good or better than the Amazon return policy.
 See [Amazon: Return Policy][5]{: target="_blank"}

 - Ensure your tax settings are configured.
 See [Amazon: Tax Policies][6]{: target="_blank"}.

 - Ensure that your shipping methods are configured accurately.
 To set up the shipping methods that Magento will offer to customers to fulfill your Amazon orders, update the [Amazon: Shipping Settings][7]{: target="_blank"} in your Amazon Seller Central account.

+## 4. Make sure your Value Added Tax (VAT) is configured for your store(s).
+(Primarily used by UK sellers.)
+Amazon recommends signing up for the [Amazon VAT Calculation Service](https://services.amazon.co.uk/vat-calculation-service.html).
+If you choose a different method, you are responsible for VAT compliance.<br/><br/>**Note**: It may take 10-14 days for Amazon to verify and activate your VAT Calculation Service account.

-## 4. Increase the number of automatic catalog matches.
+## 5. Increase the number of automatic catalog matches.

 During onboarding, Amazon Sales Channel uses product attributes to match your existing Amazon listings (if applicable) to existing products in your Magento catalog.
 After onboarding, these product attributes are used to publish your Magento catalog items to an Amazon listing and to sync your product data between Magento and Amazon.

 To have the highest number of Magento products automatically match with Amazon listings, we recommend creating a set of product attributes to your Magento catalog.
 Before you set up your Amazon Sales Channel store, we recommend adding Magento product attributes to match these Amazon attributes, for example: ASIN, EAN, ISBN, UPC, or GCID.
 See [Onboarding: Create a product attribute in Magento]({{ site.baseurl }}{% link sales-channels/amazon/ob-creating-magento-attributes.md %}).

-## 5. Configure your currency and conversion (as needed).
+## 6. Configure your currency and conversion (as needed).

 If your Amazon store uses a different currency than is configured for your Magento store, [enable the currency][8] and set the [currency conversion rate][9].

-## 6. Create a Product Condition attribute (as needed).
+## 7. Create a Product Condition attribute (as needed).

 If your Amazon listings contain more than one product condition (new, used, like new, etc), create a Magento attribute and assign condition values.
 You will need to map this attribute during onboarding to the Amazon Condition product attribute.
 See [Creating Attributes for Amazon]({{ site.baseurl }}{% link sales-channels/amazon/ob-creating-magento-attributes.md %}).

-## 7. Configure your Amazon Seller Central shipping method.
+## 8. Configure your Amazon Seller Central shipping method.

 To set up shipping methods that you will offer to fulfill your Amazon orders, refer to [Settings &gt; Shipping Settings][10]{: target="_blank"} in your Amazon Seller Central account.